Team Aquador

 Team Aquador addresses water safety and accessibility issues in economically and environmentally disadvantaged rural Ecuadorian communities.
 We design, build, and deliver sustainable water access and purification solutions that our target communities can replicate and maintain.
 Our projects use recycled, discarded, regionally accessible materials.
 We actively collaborate with our community partners in La Bolivarense as we design innovative solutions to alleviate resource inequality and empower our partner communities.

 Each year, we send a group of students to our partner communities in Ecuador to implement new solutions, review impacts of ongoing projects, conduct needs assessments, and begin new water accessibility initiatives.
-We missed the 2020 and 2021 travel seasons due to the pandemic, but we're excited to resume our travel cycle in 2022!
+We were unable to travel in 2023 and 2024 due to limited member availability, but hope to resume travel in 2025!

 Who We Are